 In order to be naturalised, a beneficiary of protection must also demonstrate:

-Sufficient income in the last 3 years;
+- Sufficient income during the last 3 years;

-Proof of knowledge (B1) of the German language;
+- Proof of knowledge (B1) of the German language;

-Successful completion of integration course (Werteskurs);
+- Successful completion of integration course (Werteskurs);

-Absence of a criminal record (Unbescholtenheit).
+- Absence of a criminal record (Unbescholtenheit).